The Director of Music – Mr Philip Nicholls

 In 1995 Lachlan won First Prize in the Fourth International Youth Music Festival “Virtuosi of the year 2000” in St Petersburg.
 He was a finalist in the inaugural ABC TV Quest Competition (1995) and the following year won the national Keyboard Finals of the ABC Young Performer of the Year Awards.
 He has appeared as a recitalist and concerto artist for the ABC on simulcasts on ABC TV and Classic FM and as a soloist with the Melbourne, Adelaide, Tasmanian and Queensland Philharmonic and Symphony orchestras.

 In 2004 Lachlan, as Curry Scholar, was appointed Assistant Organist at St Paul’s Cathedral; this position is supported by the Curry Scholarship and The Vera Moore Trust.
-He was appointed Sub-Organist in 2014.
+He was appoin

 Assistant Organist – Mrs Roslyn Carolane

 Ros Carolane received her organ training from Emeritus Organist Dr June Nixon.
-As Assistant Organist of St Paul’s Cathedral she is responsible for providing and performing the music at the 9am Sunday Family Services and the 6pm Tuesday Healing Services, as well as for many occasional services at St Paul’s.
+As Assistant Organist of St Paul’s Cathedral she is responsible for providing and performing the music at the 9am Sunday Family Services and the 5.10pm Monday Services in Simple English, as well as for many occasional services at St Paul’s.
 As a composer, Ros has contributed hymn and psalm settings for use by the wider church.
 Ros is the Immediate Past Chair of the Victorian Branch of the Royal School of Church Music and a regular recitalist.

 GAP Year Organ Scholar